Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: Multipartite communication with bounded Distinguishability or Antidistinguishability

 \textit{Distinguishability constrained communication task:} The goal is to maximize concerning quantum states and measurements that satisfy the distinguishability constraints in \eqref{qdis} for $i\in\{1,2\}$.
 Introducing two auxilliary variables $\sigma_i,i\in \{1,2\}$ satisfying relieves us of the quadratic constraints in \eqref{qdis}.
 We can bound the distinguishability as where we got relieved of the maximization over $M_{z_i}$ using the normalization condition $\sum_{z_i}M_{z_i}=\mathbb{I}$.
 Now, the constraint $\Tr(\sigma_i)\leq D_i$ along with \eqref{auxsigma} are alternative linear constraints to \eqref{qdis}.
-We can now formally state the SDP with linear constraints as \textit{Anti-distinguishability constrained communication task :} Here again, the goal is to obtain the maximum of \eqref{dconsdp} optimizing over quantum states and measurements that satisfy the anti-distinguishability constraints of \eqref{qanti} for $i\in \{1,2\}$.
+We can now formally state the SDP with linear constraints as \textit{Antidistinguishability-constrained communication task :} Here again, the goal is to obtain the maximum of \eqref{dconsdp} optimizing over quantum states and measurements that satisfy the antidistinguishability constraints of \eqref{qanti} for $i\in \{1,2\}$.
 Again, the constraint in \eqref{qanti} is quadratic and is difficult to solve via SDP.
-We introduce another pair of auxiliary variables $\omega_i,i\in \{1,2\}$ which satisfies We can bound the anti-distinguishability as Now, the constraint $1-\Tr\left(\omega_i\right)\leq A_i$ along with \eqref{auxomega} represents linear anti-distinguishability constraints.
+We introduce another pair of auxiliary variables $\omega_i,i\in \{1,2\}$ which satisfies We can bound the antidistinguishability as Now, the constraint $1-\Tr\left(\omega_i\right)\leq A_i$ along with \eqref{auxomega} represents linear antidistinguishability constraints.
 We formulate the SDP as